talgro/phone-book/README.md

 update their contacts.
 The service also provides the ability to search for contacts.

 - Notes:
+  - The service supports the following operations:
+    - Create a contact for an existing user
+    - Update a contact of an existing user
+    - Get a contact of an existing user
+    - Search contacts of an existing user
+    - Delete a contact of an existing user
+  - The service supports logging by stdout.
+In production, the logs would be sent to a log aggregator like Datadog.
+  - The service uses the `myerror` package to wrap errors and handle different HTTP status codes.
+  - Due to the lack of cloud resources, the service uses only in-memory resources.
+This means that the data will be lost when the service is restarted.
+  - In order to handle high scale, the service would use a document-based database like MongoDB and a distributed cache like Redis.
   - User management is out of the scope of the service.
   - The service currently does not support user authentication and authorization.
-  - Due to the lack of cloud resources, the service uses an in-memory database and cache.
-This means that the data will be lost when the service is restarted.

 - ⭐ Bonuses
   - As a bonus feature, the service provides a search endpoint that allows the user to search for contacts by their first name, last name, address, and phone number.
 The search endpoint also supports pagination.
   - Another bonus feature that wasn't implemented is the ability to upload a contact's photo, and get all photos of a contact that were uploaded by other users.
 This can be implemented by adding another microservice (image-service) to the system, and using a message broker like Kafka to communicate between the services.
 In addition, the service would use an object-store like AWS S3 to store the images.

-- Production:
-  - Due to the lack of cloud resources, the service uses an in-memory database and cache.
-This means that the data will be lost when the service is restarted.
-  - In a production environment, the service would use a document-based database like MongoDB and a distributed cache like Redis.

 ---

 ## Running the service